Polydactyl cat: History and naming

 Author Ernest Hemingway became a famous aficionado of polydactyl cats after a ship captain gave him a six-toed cat that he named Snow White.
-Upon Hemingway's death in 1961, his former home in Key West, Florida, became a museum and a home for his cats, and it currently houses approximately 50 descendants of his cats (about half of which are polydactyl).
-Because of his love for these animals, polydactyl cats are sometimes referred to as "Hemingway cats".
+Upon Hemingway's death in 1961, his former home in Key West, US, became a museum and a home for his cats, and it currently houses approximately 50 descendants of his cats (about half of which are polydactyl).